…and one more small errata for python-popt to fix an

 A little more googling finds a

-, the Neal Stephenson book.
+page about Snow Crash, the Neal Stephenson book.
 For a reason I dont quite

 understand, it contains a link to the subdivision name generator.
 Weird.